darkin100/I-am-released/README.md

 - 🔒 Access to both public and private repositories
 - 📋 Copy to clipboard or download as Markdown
 - 🎨 Clean, modern UI with dark mode support
+- ✨ AI-powered enhancement to make release notes more engaging (OpenAI)

 ## Prerequisites